hinthealth/member-events-exercise/README.md

 All the events for this year for a practice is provided as a json file on data/patients.json

-We want to answer some questions

-- How did revenue change during April?
-For instance
+### Challenge / Goals

+We want to write a script that answers some of the following questions.
+It can output the answers in any format you choose - as long as it would be usable to a developer running the script.

+1. How many events are in the file?
+2. What's the total change in revenue for the year?
+3. What's the change of revenue in April?
+For instance...
     A membership starts with price 100_00
     A membership ends with price 50_00
     A membership price changes from 10_00 to 20_00 the revenue variation for january is 60_00

-- How does revenue change month over month?
-For instance, if April's revenue was 60_00 and
-May's was 120_00, the month over month revenue grew 100%

-- How is the accumulative revenue assuming the practice finished 2021 with a revenue of 10000_00
+4. What is the total revenue each month assuming the practice finished 2021 with a revenue of $10,000.00
+5. What's the % change in revenue month over month?
+    For instance, if April's revenue was $100.00 and May's was $150.00, the month over month change is 50%

-- How many active members does the practice have at the end of each month, assuming it ended 2021 with 500 members
+6. How many active members does the practice have at the end of each month, assuming it ended 2021 with 500 members

+### Extra Credit / If we have time:

 We have a patient's DB, for this exercise is also provided as json.